 Halloween is my very FAVORITE holiday!
 Nothing beats fall weather, the colors of the season, and the anticipation of costumes and candy.
 Halloween is a naturally fun time for students, and that gives teachers plenty of fun ways to integrate learning in the classroom!

 This year I wanted to share some of the fun things that I love to do with BIG KIDS and a few of the ideas that I have found, implemented, and can’t wait to try as parties and classroom festivities are heading into full swing.

-As an ELA teacher I love to share fun literature with my students.
+HALLOWEEN DAY LESSON: As an ELA teacher I love to share fun literature with my students.
 I created a Halloween Reader’s Theater and Reading Literature Toolkit based on collection of stories that were brewing in my head.
 Your students will love reading about how the students at Parkersburg Elementary convinced the principal to change his perspective on cancelling the Halloween celebrations at school by proposing new, thoughtful traditions.
-You can check out this reading literature resource by clicking on the image.
+You can check out this reading literature resource by clicking on the image below…

-Grab this Pumpkin Harvesting Informational Text FREEBIE!
+QUICK FALL LESSON: Short on time?
+Grab my Pumpkin Harvesting Informational Text FREEBIE!
 This is a CLOSE reading selection with context clue word work and reader response questions that your students will love to work on independently, in small groups, for homework, or in a literacy center.

 Keep me posted on any fun Halloween ideas you love to do with your BIG KIDS!
+I also have a full posting of my October ELA favorites here if you need more ides.
 In the meantime, Happy Fall, Happy October, and most importantly, HAPPY Halloween!